MozillaFoundation/engineering-handbook/README.md

 As long as the build is passing, travis is deploying [![build](https://travis-ci.org/MozillaFoundation/MoFo-Engineering-Handbook.svg)](https://travis-ci.org/MozillaFoundation/MoFo-Engineering-Handbook)

+## To add a chapter

+Just make sure you have "handbook" in your array of categories in your yaml front matter. (see _posts/mobile-first for an example)

 ## Todo:

 - [ ] Set up Travis so this works: [![build](https://travis-ci.org/MozillaFoundation/MoFo-Engineering-Handbook.svg)](https://travis-ci.org/MozillaFoundation/MoFo-Engineering-Handbook)
+- [ ] Fix livereload so that works